pawanpaudel93/ts-m3u-parser/README.md

 - `getRandomStream(shuffle?: boolean): StreamInfo`: Returns a random stream from the stream information list.
 If `shuffle` is `true`, the stream information list is shuffled before selecting a random stream.

-- `saveToFile(file: string, format?: string): void`: Saves the parsed stream information to a file.
-The file parameter specifies the file path, and the `format` parameter determines the format of the file.
+- `saveToFile(fileNameOrPath: string, format?: string): void`: Saves the parsed stream information to a file.
+The file parameter specifies the file path or file name, and the `format` parameter determines the format of the file.
 If `format` is not provided or not supported, the default format is JSON.

 ### StreamInfo